-The curl-up beep test requires the subjects to perform as many sit ups as possible following a set cadence.
-The following information describes the procedures as used for the NHL pre-draft testing combine.
-There is a similar partial sit up test at a different cadence and slightly different technique used for the Connecticut Physical Fitness Test.
+The curl-up beep test requires the participants to perform as many sit ups as possible following a set cadence.
+The following information describes the procedures for the curl up test as used for the NHL pre-draft testing combine.
+There is a similar partial sit-up test at a different cadence and slightly different technique used for the Connecticut Physical Fitness Test.
 See the general guidelines for Abdominal Endurance Tests.

 - About Abdominal Testing

-- See the similar partial sit up test as part of the Connecticut Physical Fitness Test.
+- The partial sit-up test is part of the Connecticut Physical Fitness Test.

 - Online sit-up metronome where you can set your own pace.

 - Videos of Sit-Up Fitness Tests